How Long Do Bees Live?

 Drone bees are male bees.
 They are hatched from unfertilized eggs, and their only life purpose is to mate with a queen bee.

-Drone bees live between 30 days to two months.
+Drone bees have a life span of 30 days to two months.
 Their population is highest in the spring, which is mating season.
 Drones fly out to drone congregation areas, sometimes 80 feet high, and die when they mate in flight, leaving their genitalia in the queen.

 If a drone bee does not find a queen to mate with and is still alive in the late summer or fall, he may be kicked out and left to starve.